Kiflice sa sirom (cottage cheese crescent rolls)

 STEP 3: Cut the ham into small pieces.

 STEP 4: When the dough has risen enough, take it out and evenly place it on a clean surface.
-Divide the dough into 3 same-sized pieces.
+Divide the dough into three same-sized dough balls.

-Take one of the 3 pieces and divide it into 4 same-sided pieces.
+Take one of the three balls and divide it into four same-sided pieces.

-From each of the four pieces make a ball and roll it out into a circle approximately 5 mm thick and 14-inch diameter.
+From each of the four pieces, make another, smaller ball and roll it out into a circle approximately 5 mm thick and 14-inch diameter.

-With a pizza cutter divide each circle into eight same-sized pieces.
+Using a pizza cutter, divide each circle into eight same-sized pieces.

-STEP 5: Place a small piece of ham and 1/3 teaspoon of cottage cheese and egg mixture on the broader part of each piece of the dough.
+STEP 5: If you like your cheese rolls with ham, place a small piece of ham on each piece of the dough.
+Top it with 1/3 teaspoon of cottage cheese and egg mixture on the broader part of each piece of the dough.

 Now roll each piece of the dough from the wider part to form a crescent roll.